 - The flowering and growing season of the Zinnia plant is nearing its end.

 - Birds start to roam around the flower and feast on the seeds.

 Also, you can harvest the well-developed green seeds of Zinnia before letting the flower dry out.

 Here, you will need keen observant eyes to notice changes in flower Stigma.
 After fertilization, Stigma tends to wither and die, but it will stay yellowish for about two weeks if there is no fertilization.

-To find out whether the green seeds are viable, you can gently pinch the green Zinnia seeds with your fingers to check if it has an embryo.
+To determine whether the green seeds are viable, gently pinch the green Zinnia seeds with your fingers to check if it has an embryo.

 You may discard the seeds that do not have an embryo in them.

 How to Harvest Zinnia Seeds?

 Harvesting Zinnia seed is an easy task that won’t take more than an hour at max.

 But before getting your hands dirty, ensure you have decontaminated tools like a paper bag, pruning shears, safety goggles, gardening masks, isopropyl alcohol, gardening gloves, and a glass jar.